Pumpkin Chip Cupcakes

 - 2 cups confectioners' sugar

-- In a large bowl, combine the first seven ingredients.
+- In a large bowl, combine the first 7 ingredients.
 Combine the eggs, pumpkin, oil, honey and water.
 Stir into dry ingredients just until combined; fold in walnuts and chocolate chips.

 My brother loved these!
 Moist with a hit of pumpkin and melty chocolate!!